 However, given that this is new legislation with no legal precedents to work from other than related, but different, privacy laws you may still have some concerns and areas to focus on.

-We have taken steps at Gatekeeper to ensure compliance for ourselves but our solution also can provide a crucial link to make sure that you’re keeping accurate records of your commitments and those of your suppliers.
+We have taken steps at Gatekeeper to ensure compliance for ourselves but our solution also can provide a crucial link to make sure that you’re keeping accurate records of your commitments and your supplier's compliance efforts.

 First, some quick background on GDPR